Training practices

 Why become a TP

-Approved training practices are able to offer clinical training that is essential to qualification as a veterinary nurse.
+Approved TPs can offer clinical training that is essential to qualifying as a veterinary nurse.

 It can provide a route for career progression within the practice as students require a coach or mentor to guide them through their training in practice.

-At Bottle Green Training we pride ourselves on providing up to date training to students which in turn will enable your practice to be kept up to date with new techniques and technologies.
+At BGT we pride ourselves on providing up to date training to students which in turn will enable your practice to be kept up to date with new techniques and technologies.

-To become a training practice (TP) you need to have a busy enough case load to support a student nurse through their training and have sufficient facilities.
-However there is the possibility of becoming an aTP if you do not have all of the facilities or caseload requirements.
+To become a TP you need to have a busy enough case load to support a student nurse through their training and have sufficient facilities.
+However, there is the possibility of becoming an aTP (auxhiliary traing practice), if you do not have all of the facilities or caseload but could provide a good learning enviroment for a substantial part of the practical training.

 You will need to have a qualified member of staff either MRCVS or RVN to be trained as a clinical coach, who will mentor your student through the practical aspects of the training.